60-Day Moving Checklist: How to Prepare for Moving Day

-Ok, now we are 60 days away from moving day.
-At this point, we should have determined where our next home will be.
-We have also come up with a healthy list of companies to satisfy our relocation needs.
-Also, we should have reviewed our new employment contract with an attorney to be sure that this move is official.
+Ok, you are 60 days away from moving day.
+Before we get to the 60-day moving checklist, let’s recap what you may have already done.
+At this point, you should have determined where your next home will be.
+You have also compiled a list of moving companies to meet your relocation needs.
+Also, you should have reviewed your new employment contract with an attorney to ensure your work-related ducks are in a row.
 At the 60-day mark, things can start rolling.
-I love love love checking things off of a list.
-Now is when my list-checking takes off.
-By this time you are far enough out from the move that you have a lot of options.
-But, you are close enough that you can start to finalize details.
+If you’re a list person, now is when your list-checking takes off.
+By now, you are far enough away from the move that you have many options.
+But you are close enough that you can start to finalize the details.

-So, what can I do 60 days before our move?
-What are practical tasks to complete as the moving date creeps upon us?
+So, what can you do 60 days before your move?
+What are practical tasks to get done as the moving date creeps up?
 Below is a checklist of things to do 60 days away from the big move.

-Plan moving method and get at least three quotes
+Plan your moving method and get at least three quotes

 Finalize housing options for your new home